He kai kei aku ringa: Strategy and action plan

 - Regions, increase Māori participation in regional economic development.

 - Education, upskill the Māori workforce and strengthen transitions into work.

 Targets to reflect government priorities

 The most recent ERERE targets were set in 2017 for each of the 5 pou and an all-of-government action plan developed.
-While many of the targets remain relevant, these are being updated to better reflect the current government’s priorities for 2018/19.
+While many of the targets remain relevant, these are being updated to better reflect the current government’s priorities.

 He kai kei aku ringa has a dedicated investment fund: